hasanashik/k3s-aws-api-deployment/README.md

 - See the `README.md` file in the `k3s-setup` directory for detailed instructions on how to run the deployment scripts.

 ## 3. Python REST API Development
-To develop a Python REST API, follow these steps:

 ### Target:
 1. Create a directory named `api` in the repository.
-2. Write a simple Python REST API using a framework of your choice (e.g., Flask, FastAPI).
+2. Write a simple Python REST API using Flask.
 3. Include at least two endpoints:
    - A GET endpoint returning a "Hello, World!" message.
    - A POST endpoint accepting and returning JSON data.